-Hanukkah is November 28 to December 6th.
+Hanukkah begins December 18th and ends December 26th.
 And latkes are traditionally prepared during the holiday to commemorate the miracle of the oil.
 For those celebrating.. are you Team Sour Cream or Team Applesauce?
 You won’t have to choose with this yummy toppings board, which includes sour cream, applesauce, and more!

 We promise you’ll like it a latke!